davidovich/summon/README.md

 > NOTE: This is still a WIP and experimental.
 This readme is a design document and not every feature is implemented yet.

-It builds upon packr to pack arbitrary files in an executable which you then bootstrap at destination using standard go get or [gobin](https://github.com/myitcv/gobin):
+Summon builds upon [packr](https://github.com/gobuffalo/packr/tree/master/v2) to convert an arbitrary tree of files in go compilable source which you then bootstrap at destination using standard go get or [gobin](https://github.com/myitcv/gobin):

 Configuration